ENCCS/gpu-programming/content/7-non-portable-kernel-models.rst

 Parallel for with Unified Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**I was thinking about having the exact same example cases for each 4 backend in portable and non-portable kernel chapters (duplicated), so it would be easy to compare cuda,hip,kokkos, and sycl?**
+**I was thinking about having the exact same example cases for each 4 programming models in portable and non-portable kernel chapters (duplicated), so it would be easy to compare cuda,hip,kokkos, and sycl?**

 .. tabs::